and33zy/Insurance-utilization-report/README.md

 Depicts the number of claims, estimation of payouts by claims, and actual payouts of claims.

-Claim fees are are taken out from the office to sent claims electronically using ClaimConnect as a portal through OpenDental to DentalXChange.
+Claim fees are charged to the office to send claims electronically using ClaimConnect as a portal through OpenDental to DentalXChange.